HomeResourcesAI in Marketing: More Than a Shiny Tool

 • Without alignment, you collect proofs of concept like Pokémon.

-• With alignment, you capture value: McKinsey reports that companies investing in AI have achieved 3 to 15% revenue uplift and 10 to 20% ROI on sales investments (McKinsey, AI-powered Marketing and Sales).
+• Companies investing in AI have achieved 3–15% revenue uplift and 10–20% ROI on sales investments (McKinsey, AI-powered Marketing and Sales).

 • By 2026, CMOs expect AI to deliver around 25% of efficiency gains in marketing (McKinsey, How Generative AI Can Boost Consumer Marketing).

-2. Technology done right: the 5 Bs
+2. Technology done right: the 5 Bs framework

-• Buy off-the-shelf tools
+• Buy off-the-shelf tools that deliver quick wins.

-• Build your own solutions
+• Build your own solutions when differentiation matters.

-• Borrow expertise or data from partners
+• Borrow data or expertise from trusted partners.

-• Boost your people and organization through training, governance, and change support.
-This ensures flexibility, avoids lock-in, and makes tech an enabler rather than a distraction.
+• Boost your people through training, governance, and change support.

-3. Human adoption: the leg everyone forgets
+3. Human adoption: the forgotten leg of AI

 When people see AI as an ally, it moves from shelfware to business impact.

-My angle: strategist, not tech geek
+4. My angle: strategist, not tech geek

 I’m not a tech geek.
 I’m a strategist.